 A combination of a Cessna and Twin Commander plane, mounted with antennas, search for tagged birds from the skies.
-The coastline of Oregon, Washington, and California are monitored from the plane.
+The coastline of Oregon, Washington, and California are monitored for tagged murrelets from the plane.

 Specially designed Axis surveillance cameras are installed on an opposing tree in full view of the nest.
+Cameras are installed using rope based techniques to ascend into the canopy.
 Researchers are able to monitor all nest activity 24 hours a day.

 Unmanned aerial vehicles (UAV)

-When the location of a nest has been narrowed down to a single or small set of trees, researchers can send up a UAV, mounted with a FLIR thermal infrared camera to look for the heat signature of the bird sitting on the nest.
+Researchers are currently investigating the potential for using drone technology in nest searching.
+UAV (Unmanned Aerial Vehicles), mounted with a FLIR thermal infrared camera to look for the heat signature of the bird sitting on the nest.